-- 14.2.39 IDBs are responsible for managing water levels in the watercourses designated to each IDB and work in partnership with other authorities to actively manage and reduce the risk of flooding within the Board's district.
-They have permissive powers under the Land Drainage Act 1991 (as amended by the 1994 Act) (UK Parliament, 1991) to undertake maintenance on any watercourse within their district other than 'Main Rivers' and to supervise all matters relating to the drainage of land within their districts.
-Permissive powers means that IDBs are permitted to undertake works on ordinary watercourses but the responsibility remains with the riparian owner as the IDBs are not obligated.
+- 14.2.44 IDBs are responsible for managing water levels in the watercourses designated to each IDB and work in partnership with other authorities to actively manage and reduce the risk of flooding within the Board's district.
+They have permissive powers under the Land Drainage Act 1991 (UK Parliament, 1991) to undertake maintenance on any watercourse within their district other than 'Main Rivers' and to supervise all matters relating to the drainage of land within their districts.
+Permissive powers mean that IDBs are permitted to undertake works on ordinary watercourses, but the responsibility remains with the riparian owner as the IDBs are not obligated to carry out the works.
 IDBs can undertake works on watercourses outside their drainage district in order to benefit the district.
-IDBs may make byelaws, approved by the relevant Minister, for securing the efficient working of the drainage systems. - 14.2.40 North East Lindsey (NEL) IDB operates in the location of the Site.
-The following NEL IDB byelaws are relevant to the Proposed Development: - Byelaw 3 control of introduction of water and increase in flow or volume of water; - Byelaw 4 control of sluices etc.; - Byelaw 6 diversion or stopping up of watercourses; - Byelaw 7 detrimental substances not to be put into watercourses; - Byelaw 10 no obstructions within 7m of the edge of the watercourse; - Byelaw 15 banks not to be used for storage; - Byelaw 16 not to dredge or raise gravel, sand etc; - Byelaw 17 fences, excavations, pipes etc.; and - Byelaw 18 interference with sluices.
+IDBs may make byelaws, approved by the relevant Minister, for securing the efficient working of the drainage systems. - 14.2.45 NEL IDB operates in the location of the Site.
+The following NEL IDB byelaws are relevant to the Proposed Development: - Byelaw 3 control of introduction of water and increase in flow or volume of water; - Byelaw 4 control of sluices etc.;

+- Byelaw 6 diversion or stopping up of watercourses; - Byelaw 7 detrimental substances not to be put into watercourses; - Byelaw 10 no obstructions within 7m of the edge of the watercourse; - Byelaw 15 banks not to be used for storage; - Byelaw 16 not to dredge or raise gravel, sand etc; - Byelaw 17 fences, excavations, pipes etc.; and - Byelaw 18 interference with sluices.